Aaron Rodgers plans to play for Green Bay Packers in 2021 despite standoff, per report

 Published

-Aaron Rodgers skipped the offseason workout program for the first time in his career amid reports of his discontent with the Packers' front office.
+Aaron Rodgers skipped the offseason workout program for the first time in his career amid reports of his discontent with the Packers'...Full Article

 Published

-Aaron Rodgers skipped the offseason workout program for the first time in his career amid reports of his discontent with the Packers' front office.
+Aaron Rodgers skipped the offseason workout program for the first time in his career amid reports of his discontent with the Packers'...Full Article

 Country music sensation Garth Brooks says he wants NFL superstar Aaron Rodgers to play for the Denver Broncos, but only if the..